angusfretwell/craftsman/README.md

 * `gulp deploy-init`

-  Initialize a Dokku container for use in the project's staging deployment.
+  Initialize a Dokku container for use in the project's deployment.

-  1. Adds a git remote corresponding with the Dokku staging server.
+  1. Adds a git remote corresponding with the Dokku server.
   2. Pushes the repository to the Dokku remote.
   3. Defines a Buildpack for Dokku to use in the project's deployment.
   4. Sets up and links a new MariaDB container.

   You should follow this command with gulp db-push.

-* `gulp deploy-init-production`

-Initialize a Dokku container for use in the project's production deployment.

-1. Adds a git remote corresponding with the Dokku production server.
-2. Pushes the repository to the Dokku remote.
-3. Defines a Buildpack for Dokku to use in the project's deployment.
-4. Sets up and links a new MariaDB container.

-You should follow this command with gulp db-push.

 * `gulp deploy`

-  Pushes the repository to the Dokku staging remote.

-* `gulp deploy-production`

-  Pushes the repository to the Dokku production remote.
+  Pushes the repository to the Dokku remote.

 * `gulp db-push`

-  Dumps the local database to `/.tmp`, and imports it to the linked staging Dokku MariaDB container.

-* `gulp db-push-production`

-  Dumps the local database to `/.tmp`, and imports it to the linked prodction Dokku MariaDB container.
+  Dumps the local database to `/.tmp`, and imports it to the linked Dokku MariaDB container.

 * `gulp db-pull`

-  Dumps the remote staging Dokku MariaDB database to `/.tmp`, and imports it to the local environment.

-* `gulp db-pull-production`

-  Dumps the remote production Dokku MariaDB database to `/.tmp`, and imports it to the local environment.
+  Dumps the remote Dokku MariaDB database to `/.tmp`, and imports it to the local environment.

 * `gulp db-dump`

-  Dumps the local, remote staging and, remote production databases, and saves them to `/databases`.
+  Dumps the local and remote databases, and saves them to `/databases`.

 ### Development